 "Vitruvian Man" is a detailed sketch of a man's body, which is drawn at the center of a square and circle.
 The man's stretched arms and legs are in two positions, showing the range of his motion.
 His arms and legs touch the edges of the square and circle.

-Leonardo’s first known portrait now hangs in the National Gallery in Washington, D.C.
-He made this painting of a young woman named Ginevra de’Benci around 1474.
+Leonardo's first known portrait now hangs in the National Gallery in Washington, D.C.
+He made this painting of a young woman named Ginevra de'Benci around fourteen seventy-four.
 The woman has a pale face with dark hair.
 In the distance, Leonardo painted the Italian countryside.

 Leonardo once said the following about actively using one's mental abilities: "Iron rusts from disuse, stagnant water loses its purity and in cold weather becomes frozen; even so does inaction sap the vigor of the mind."
 His mind was so active that he did not often finish his many projects.

 One religious painting he never finished was called "Adoration of the Magi".
 He was hired to make the painting for a religious center.
 The complex drawing he made to prepare for the painting is very special.
 It shows how carefully he planned his art works.
 It shows his deep knowledge of geometry, volume and depth.
 He drew the many people in the painting without clothes so that he could make sure that their bodies would be physically correct once covered.

 Around fourteen eighty-two, Leonardo moved to Milan.
 There, he worked for the city's ruler, Ludovico Sforza.
 This ruler invited Leonardo to Milan not as an artist, but as a musician.
 Historians say Leonardo was one of the most skillful lyre players in all of Italy.
 But he also continued his work as a painter.
 He also designed everything from festivals to weapons and a sculpture for Ludovico Sforza.